This articule researched by Carden correspondent Frances Laver

 Near this home, wrecks of the old steamers which plied the Lake Couchiching can be found today.

-When the timber limits were almost exhausted in the township, forest fire swept through taking more trees than Thompson Company had ever taken.
+When the timber limits were almost exhausted in the township, forest fire swept through taking more trees than Thomson Company had ever taken.
 The smoke was so dense that it blanketed Orillia and light had to be turned on in the middle of the day.
 (Possibly the fires of 1881 FL)

 The hardwood was taken from the township to Longford Mills and was baked, extracting the acetate of lime and forming charcoal.
-Mr. Thompson remained as director of the Chemical Company and of Canada Wood Specialties and later established the White Lumber Mill there.
+Mr. Thomson remained as director of the Chemical Company and of Canada Wood Specialties and later established the White Lumber Mill there.
 He died on July 20, 1928.
 The township still remains much as it was in those days.
 It is still rugged and the few roads into it are almost inaccessible.
 While the towns and the villages it helped have grown an become modernized with the rest of the world, the township itself has progressed little.
 To those who know the area and have worked in it, possible government ownership and the formation of a provincial park seem fitting.